apkoponen/express-objection-boilerplate/README.md

 ## Tests

-All tests are run using `npm test`.
+All tests can be run using `npm test`.
 Tests expect a table DATABASE_URL + 'test' to exit.
 You can override this in the knexfile.

 Code coverage is reported using Istanbul.